Discrete time ruin probability with Parisian delay: Heavy-tailed estimate of the ultimate Parisian ruin probability

-\begin{Rem} \rm Note that the Parisian delay have influence on the heavy-tailed asymptotics of the ruin probability only when $\alpha >0$.
-The subexponential case gives the same asymptotics which is a consequence of the big claim that cause the ruin. \end{Rem}
+\begin{Rem}\rm \rm Note that the Parisian delay has influence on the heavy-tailed asymptotics of the ruin probability only when $\alpha >0$.
+The subexponential case (when $\alpha=0$) gives the same asymptotics as for classical ruin moment $\tau^0$, which is a consequence of one big claim that causes the ruin. \end{Rem}